 Second is the speed of the VPN servers in use.
 This part is very important since it determines whether you can stream videos online without buffering issues.
 You can measure your Internet speed while connected to a VPN server by visiting SpeedTest.net.

-What is VPN?
+What are VPNs?
 Final Thoughts

 Registering with a reliable VPN provider will set you back a couple of bucks each month.
-However, the benefits, both in terms of protecting your online privacy or unblocking geoblocked channels, more than make up for the money you are paying.
+However, the benefits, both in terms of protecting your online privacy or unblocking geoblocked channels, more than makeup for the money you are paying.